Tribalism (album)

-Tribalism is the second compilation album by Enter Shikari, released on 22 February 2010.
+Tribalism is the second compilation album by British rock band Enter Shikari, released on 22 February 2010.
 The album contains two brand new tracks, b-sides, remixes and live tracks.
 A limited edition version of the album was released in a boxset package also containing a sticker, poster and badges.
 Only 1,000 of this edition were made.

 History

+The album's name and track listing was revealed on 19 January 2010.
 Songs on the compilation were recorded between 2007 and 2009.

-The first single "Thumper" was released on 12 February 2010.
+A music video for the song "Thumper" was released on 26 January 2010.
 The video for "Thumper" shows the band in black-and-white and ending up looking cartoon-esque, not unlike A-Ha's "Take On Me", although the band members' faces are distorted, with wide mouths, pointed noses and sunken eyes.
 This type of animation is called rotoscoping.
 The video was directed and animated by Joseph Pierce.

 "All Eyes On the Saint" was previously released as bonus track for the Japanese and American iTunes version of Common Dreads.
 The song itself is about the execution of Saint Alban.